blairbilodeau/website-files/content/author/admin/_index.md

 +++

-**I am on the job market for postdoc, faculty, and research scientist positions with a start date of late spring / early summer 2023.**
+**I am on the job market for faculty and research scientist positions with a start date of summer 2023.**

-I'm currently a Research Intern at Google Brain with [Been Kim](https://beenkim.github.io), working on theoretical guarantees for interpretable machine learning.
-I'm also a PhD candidate in Statistical Sciences at the [University of Toronto](https://www.statistics.utoronto.ca), advised by [Daniel Roy](http://danroy.org).
+I'm a PhD candidate in Statistical Sciences at the [University of Toronto](https://www.statistics.utoronto.ca), advised by [Daniel Roy](http://danroy.org).
 My PhD was supported by an [NSERC Doctoral Canada Graduate Scholarship](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp) and the [Vector Institute](https://vectorinstitute.ai).
+In Summer 2022, I was a Research Intern at Google Brain with [Been Kim](https://beenkim.github.io).
 I received my BSc in Financial Modelling from [Western University](https://www.uwo.ca/stats/) in 2018.

 My research area is broadly the theoretical foundations of statistical decision making, with applications to both statistical methodology and machine learning algorithms.
 I develop new algorithms and provide provable guarantees with a focus on making principled, data-based decisions that balance the need for robustness in high-stakes settings with the need for strong performance in practice.